The Scikit-learn API provides the GaussianMixture class for this algorithm and we'll apply it for an anomaly detection problem. The tutorial covers:

 -2.4998195352804533

-Based on the extracted threshold value, we'll find the samples with the scores that are equal to or lower than the threshold value.
+Based on the extracted threshold value, we'll identify samples with scores equal to or lower than the threshold.

-Finally, we'll visualize the results in a plot by highlighting the anomalies with a color.
+Finally, we'll visualize the results by highlighting the anomalies in a red.

 Source code listing